 Savory and crispy fried garlic pieces covered in plump and steamy rice–smelling garlic rice in the air is how I always want to wake up.
 Sinangag is garlic fried rice and, most importantly, it’s also a Filipino breakfast staple.

-Every weekend, my mom made sure to always make a big batch of sinangag with our pork tocino and longanisa to start the day.
+Mom would always make a big batch of sinangag with pork tocino and longanisa to start off the family’s day.
 This simple, but flavorful side dish is so easy to follow that you’ll want to make it every day.

 Garlic rice in Filipino cuisine